-No performance right was granted to directors during the year ended 30 June 2023 (2022: 1,200,000 performance rights were granted to directors).
+No performance right was granted to directors during the year ended 30 June 2024 (2023: Nil).

 Each performance right entitles the holder to be issued an ordinary share in the Company for nil exercise price upon the achievement of the Initial Reserve Milestone and, upon vesting, can be converted into shares on a 1-1 basis.
 The Initial Reserve Milestone being at least 2,000,000 oz of Identified PGE (4E) Reserves have been identified, comprising at least 15 million tonnes and a grade of at least 3.0 grams per tonne.